wencanmao/wencanmao.github.io/_pages/about.md

 - Y. Liu, Y. Li, **W. Mao**, et al., Integrated UAV Navigation, Sensing, Communication, and Computation System for Task-Oriented Low-Altitude Economy, submitted to IEEE Transactions on Wireless Communications, 2025.
 - Q. Zhou, **W. Mao**, et al., Feature-Driven Multi-Agent Reinforcement Learning for UAV Trajectory Planning and Resource Allocation in Dynamic Environments, submitted to IEEE Transactions on Mobile Computing, 2025.
 - A. Debner, **W. Mao**, et al., dtS2C: A Data-driven Framework for Simulating and Evaluating Digital Twin Edge Network of Smart and Sustainable Cities, submitted to IEEE Transactions on Sustainable Computing, 2025.
+- M. Gu, **W. Mao**, et al., Beamforming and Phase-Shift Matrix Design for RIS-Assisted Secure Integrated Sensing and Communication in Low-Altitude Activities, submitted to IEEE Journal on Selected Areas in Communications, 2025.

 # 🔍 Review Activities